 Depending on the particular form of the import declarations used, the imported declarations can only be referred to by their qualified identifiers or by their unqualified identifiers.
 A qualified identifier is formed by the identifier of the imported module including its optional package name, the scope operator '::', and the unqualified identifier of the declaration.
-Declarations that can be referred to by their unqualified identifier in qualified identifier is formed to by their unqualified identifier.
+Declarations that can be referred to by their unqualified identifier can also be referred to by their qualified identifier.